mavens-group/mavens-group.github.io/vlab/src/content/records/ftir.md

 The absence of a clear carbonyl band was the deciding clue here — it's easy to over-focus on which bands are present and forget that a missing band can be just as diagnostic.

+## 6. Submission quality check

+- Attach the exported measured-band CSV.
+- Include at least two organic-region observations and one lattice-region observation.
+- State both the capping-agent and oxide-core hypotheses before disclosure.
+- Separate direct evidence from supporting evidence and identify a plausible alternative that was ruled out.